Skip to main content

 Metropolitan Statistical Areas

-areas (MSAs) were more likely to lack a usual source of health
+Americans living in metropolitan statistical areas (MSAs) were more likely to lack a usual source of health care (18.1 percent) than those living outside of MSAs (15.8 percent).

 Other Characteristics

-include reasons why people change their usual source of care,
+Other important aspects of access to care include reasons why people change their usual source of care, types and characteristics of usual sources of health care, and satisfaction.

 Changes in Usual Source of Care